TheGag96/unique-egg-graphics/README.md

 ## Adding New Graphics

 * Add the species ID to the table defined in `Hijack_SpecialPokemon.s`.

-  - (**Note: The address of this table is near the limit of the unused space found for inserting this mod.
-Too many may overflow into data actually used by the game.** This mod thus needs to be reworked in the future to run off a synthetic overlay so that this won't occur.)

 * Add the name of the species into the table called `special_pokemon` in `build_egg_data.sh`.
 An entry such as `togepi`should correspond with two files in `egg_data/gfx/` named `togepi.sprite.ncgr` and `togepi.hatching.bin`.